Table of Contents

 If eaten raw, the hardness and rubbery texture of the leaves can turn off some taste buds.
 On the other hand, Siberian Kale reigns supreme in the wok as a braised dish star.

 4. Premier Kale

-Premier is an heirloom cultivar with medium green, smooth leaves that grow to about 15 inches in length.
+Premier is an heirloom cultivar with medium green, smooth leaves that grow to about 15 inches long.
 They have a moderate flavour and lend a nice touch to cold meals.

 This variety is recognized for its cold tolerance, slow bolting, and excellent yield.

 Maturity is expected in about 60 days.
-Its small size of 12 to 15 inches tall and 12 to 15 inches broad make it a good choice for growing kale in containers.
+Its size of 12 to 15 inches tall and 12 to 15 inches broad makes it a good choice for growing kale in containers.

 5. Dazzling Blue Kale

 The puckered blue-green leaves with purple midribs on this cold-tolerant Lacinato cultivar turn purple when the temperature decreases.

 Like the variety mentioned above, this type is tender and adaptable, performing as well as raw and cooked.

 These early-maturing plants reach full maturity in 30 to 60 days.
 They grow 24 to 48 inches tall with a spread of 12 to 14 inches, making them perfect for container planting.